sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-debug-scriptcontext.md

 # How to Debug ScriptContext Failure

-[ScriptContext](../how-to-write-a-contract/scriptcontext.md) enables the logic of the contract to be executed correctly according to the agreement, and the state of the contract can be propagated correctly.
+[ScriptContext](../how-to-write-a-contract/scriptcontext.md) enables the logic of the contract to be executed correctly according to the agreement, and the state of the contract to be propagated correctly.

-When it runs wrong, you need to master the following methods to locate the error more efficiently.
+When it runs incorrectly, you need to master the following methods to locate the error more efficiently.

 ## hashOutputs assertion failed